brendenwest/it121/3_loops_arrays.rst

         document.write(names[i] + "<br>");
     }

-- i is a counter variable scoped to the loop
+- i is a counter variable set to 0 when the loop starts
 - i is incremented with each pass of the loop
-- loop runs until i equals array length
+- loop runs until i equals the length of `names` array

 Variants:
 ::